csev/cc4e/book/chap08.md

 [comment]: <> (page 163 , CHAPTER 8 THE UNIX SYSTEM INTERFACE 163 )

-To illustrate, here is a simplified version of the UNIX utility _cp,_ a program which copies one file to another.
+To illustrate, here is a simplified version of the UNIX utility _cp_, a program which copies one file to another.
 (The main simplification is that our version copies only one file, and does not permit the second argument to be a directory.)